-This course will be a two-week intensive multidisciplinary laboratory course conducted in-person on the Queen’s University Campus.
-Students will participate in a variety of laboratories from multiple disciplines, including physiology, pharmacology, anatomy, microbiology, and biochemistry.
-Students will learn and perform a number of different laboratory techniques, developing skills in scientific methodology, data acquisition and interpretation.
+This course will be a two-week intensive multidisciplinary laboratory course conducted in-person on the Queen’s University campus in Kingston, Ontario.
+Students will participate in a variety of laboratories, including in the disciplines of physiology, pharmacology, anatomy, microbiology, and biochemistry.
+Students will learn a number of different laboratory techniques, developing skills in scientific methodology, data acquisition, and interpretation.
 Students will also attain skills in critical thinking and hypothesis development, as well as gain experience in writing a laboratory report, working with human cadaveric material, and participating in research presentations.